salauer/nfl-rebaro/README.md

 ## NFL ReBaRO Rankings

+UPDATE: I’ve reoriented everything to be around medians instead of means.
+Medians have been solid from early on, seeing the rise in Green Bay (obvious to anyone with eyes) and fewer large week-to-week swings (as seen on other analytics sites).

 Ranking NFL teams using a Real Basic Results-Only algorithm that just looks at the points scored for each team against each opponent in each game and how that compares to the other games the opponent played.